What is fetal monitoring?

 belly to the computer.

-- The provider puts a device called an ultrasound transducer on your belly.
-It’s attached
+The provider puts a device called an ultrasound probe (transducer) on your belly.

-to your belly with straps.
-This device sends the fetal heartbeat to a recorder.
-The
+It’s attached to your belly with straps.
+This device sends the fetal heartbeat to

-fetal heart rate is displayed on a screen.
-It may also be printed on special paper.
+a recorder.
+The fetal heart rate is displayed on a screen.
+It may also be printed

 called an external tocodynamometer.
 It can record the patterns of contractions.